manners99/ChessApi/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
 name: Documentation Request
-about: Suggest an idea for updatating or creating new documentation
+about: Describe this issue template's purpose here.
 title: ''
 labels: documentation
 assignees: ''

 ---

 ## Is your documentation request related to a problem?
-If so please describe
+Please describe.
+A clear and concise description of what the problem is.
+Ex.
+"I'm always frustrated when I can't find detailed setup instructions."

+## Describe the documentation you'd like
-A clear description of the issue eg. "Dependancy documentation needs updating due to a version change"
+A clear and concise description of what you want to happen.
+Ex.
+"I would like to see a detailed installation guide with screenshots."

-## Images or examples of the above documentation problem if neccersary
-Remove if not needed

-## Describe the documentaion changes you would like to make
-A consise explanation to any changes or additions you what made

-##Additional context if required
+## Additional context
+Add any other context or screenshots about the documentation request here.
+Ex.
+"Including a troubleshooting section would be very helpful."